 Always follow the instructions below.
 Failure to do so could result in damage to the charging system and cause personal injury.

-If the booster battery is in another vehicle, position the two vehicles to bring their batteries into close proximity to each other.
+1. If the booster battery is in another vehicle, position the two vehicles to bring their batteries near each other.

 Do not allow the two vehicles to touch.